HoundThe/WarzoneLobbyScraper/README.md

 About program:
 - There is hour interval filter, so you can filter morning hours like 00:00-12:00 and afternoon like 12:00 - 00:00.
-- There is delay between requests 2 seconds by default, you can lower it, but be careful about ratelimits if you are trying to plot large amount of lobbies.
+- There is delay between requests 1 second by default, you can lower it, but be careful about ratelimits if you are trying to plot large amount of lobbies.
 - Some people might not have enough games played or data on codtracker.
 - Bar graphs have fixed ticks from 0.3 to 1.6 KDR, which works for pretty much everyone except some outliers (that are usually due to lack of match data).
 - All calculated match KDRs are cached into the disk with Pickle, so you don't have to spam API for the same match twice if you want to replot.